clayh53/tufte-jekyll/README.md

 # tufte-jekyll theme

-The *Tufte-Jekyll* theme is a natural extension of the work done by [Dave Leipmann](https://github.com/daveliepmann/tufte-css) on Github that created a CSS file that allows web writers to use the simple and elegant style employed by Edward Tufte in his published materials.

-To incorporate these styles into a Jekyll theme, I have made some very slight modifications that attempt to maintain the feel of the CSS styles in this repo.
+The *Tufte-Jekyll* blog theme is based on the github repository by Edward Tufte [here](https://github.com/edwardtufte/tufte-css), which was orginally created by Dave Leipmann, but is now labeled under Edward Tufte's moniker.
+I borrowed freely from the Tufte-CSS repo and have transformed many of the typographic and page-structural features into a set of custom Liquid tags that make creating content using this style much easier than writing straight HTML.
+Essentially, if you know markdown, and mix in a few custom Liquid tags, you can be creating a website with this document style in short order.

 ## Demo